 - 12-step programs, or any recovery group, provide the individual with important peer support.
 These give the person a safe, supportive place to share challenges and successes in recovery.

-Xanax dependence can be overcome with a comprehensive approach that includes a medical detox, rehabilitation programming that includes CBT and holistic therapies, and adherence to continuing care practices.
+Xanax dependence can be overcome with a comprehensive approach that includes a residential detox, rehabilitation programming that includes CBT and holistic therapies, and adherence to continuing care practices.

 Capo By the Sea is a Luxury Rehab for Comprehensive Xanax Addiction Treatment